 Consequences of Not Resolving Your Liens and Tax Problems

 Ultimately, if certain liens go unresolved you run the risk of losing your home.
 When liens go unpaid, the creditor has the ability to foreclose, assuming ownership of the property themselves.
 If you have a lien on your house or if you have problems paying the property taxes, you will want to take action right away.
-Reach out to your creditors to resolve the situation, or work with the team at Rocket Homebuyers to sell your house right away.
+Reach out to your creditors to resolve the situation, or work with the team at Launch Homebuyers to sell your house right away.